 - Incomplete applications will be neither considered nor returned.

-- All application materials are considered property of The Esoterics.
-Application materials will not be returned.
+- All application materials are considered property of The Esoterics, and will not be returned.

-- All submissions will be evaluated by a committee of composers, conductors, and experienced choral singers.
+- All submissions will be evaluated by a panel of composers, conductors, and experienced choral singers.